GrailFinder/gf-lt/README.md

 - RAG support|implementation; +
 - delete chat option; +
 - RAG file loading status/progress; +
-- change temp, min-p and other params from tui;
 - fullscreen textarea option (bothersome to implement);
-- consider adding use /completion of llamacpp, since openai endpoint clearly has template|format issues;
 - separate messages that are stored and chat and send to the bot, i.e. option to omit tool calls (there might be a point where they are no longer needed in ctx);
 - char card is the sys message, but how about giving tools to char that does not have it?
 - it is a bit clumsy to mix chats in db and chars from the external files, maybe load external files in db on startup?